-For Descartes, these images are confused, and the only real properties are those we can understand by pure reason, through innate ideas.
+For Descartes, sense images are confused and the only real properties are those we can understand by pure reason, our innate ideas.

-An innate idea is one that is implanted in our minds, or souls, rather than learned from sense experience.
+An innate idea is one that is implanted in our minds rather than learned from sense experience.
 We are born with innate ideas, according to their proponents, which is why everyone has them, and everyone agrees about them.